Lee-yah/MalWhere_Model_API/README.md

 # Malwhere_Flask_API
-Malwhere model api
+Malwhere model api: /n
-This is the api created for Malwhere app, to fetched URL prediction of the inputted URL , which is thrown by the the developed predictive model (created using XGBOOST).
+This is the api created for Malwhere app, to fetched URL class prediction of the inputted URL , which is thrown by the the developed predictive model (created using XGBOOST).